mkendall42/m1_project_reflections_mkendall/README.md

-You will need to copy this markdown, create your own **private** gist, and paste this markdown in your own gist.
-After each project, you will take time to come back to your private gist and answer each of the questions that are outlined for you below.
+You will need to copy this markdown, by either creating your own **private** gist, or creating a google doc.
+Paste this markdown into your own gist or google doc.
+After each project, you will take time to come back to your log and answer each of the questions that are outlined for you below.

-# M1 Project Reflections
+# M1 Interview Prep - Project Log

 ## Warmup Project